Web Open Font Format (WOFF2) 2.0

 Compression and Table Transforms

 WOFF2 improves compression by applying optional transforms to known table types before Brotli compression.
 These transforms normalize and reorder data to improve redundancy.
+The sections below break down how zlib and Brotli compare, and what each achieves on a real font file.

 Common Transform Targets